zarruler/interviews/CloudBeds/readme.md

       - `Models` - self explanatory
       - `Views` - self explanatory
       - `Classes\Intervals` - files with the algorithm

+#### What is not done
+1) tests not written :(
+2) not uploaded to some hosting i dont have smth normal but free have different limits strange settings etc. you can easily test it by running docker as explained above.

 #### How to use
 * click some buttons on the web frontend